-Analogue TV distribution systems are the main analogue Radio Relay Systems of practical interest still in operation in some countries.
-The necessary bandwidth of such analogue TV distribution systems is not defined in any Recommendation ITU-R, moreover, a wide variety of above-video sub-carriers are usually added to the main TV carrier.

 Broadband Wireless Access (BWA) systems are used for the deployment of radio access networks in both the fixed service and the mobile service.
 They typically operate at frequencies up to 6 GHz and are considered to use terminal stations with antenna gain less than about 20 dBi.